PTsolvers/JustRelax.jl/docs/src/Blankenbach.md

 using ParallelStencil
 @init_parallel_stencil(Threads, Float64, 2) #or (CUDA, Float64, 2) or (AMDGPU, Float64, 2)
 ```
-and will use GeoParams to define and compute physical properties of the materials:
+and will use [GeoParams.jl](https://github.com/JuliaGeodynamics/GeoParams.jl/tree/main) to define and compute physical properties of the materials:
 ```julia
 using GeoParams
 ```